An Epic Iceland Excursion to Haifoss, Hjalparfoss and Gjain

 Hjalparfoss

-Just off the main road, Hjalparfoss is the easiest site on this list to reach.
+Just off the main road, Hjalparfoss is the easiest Iceland waterfall to reach from this list.
 The twin waterfalls here might not be as massive or impressive as some others in the country, but the area is quite scenic, tucked in a valley with hills all around and close to the reconstructed Viking farm of Thjodveldisbaerinn.

 The falls feed into a round pool with a little wooden dock near the water’s edge.
 I could almost imagine visiting here on summer weekends if I lived nearby for a swim and a picnic on the quiet shore.